Green Belt (Protection) Bill

 Groups Affected

-- Local Authorities: Their power to de-designate green belt land is significantly curtailed, potentially impacting local planning decisions and housing development strategies.
+- Local Authorities: Face significant restrictions on their power to de-designate green belt land, potentially impacting local planning and housing targets.

 Powered by nyModel